yogeshcodeshare/Ecommerce-Data-Management-and-Analysis/README.md

 DeliveryTracking:

--	Convert estimated_delivery_date and actual_delivery_date to a standardized date format: o	This transformation converts the estimated_delivery_date and actual_delivery_date columns to a standardized date format, facilitating consistent analysis and comparison of delivery dates.
+-	Convert estimated_delivery_date and actual_delivery_date to a standardized date format:
+        --	This transformation converts the estimated_delivery_date and actual_delivery_date columns to a standardized date format, facilitating consistent analysis and comparison of delivery dates.

 Overall, this project's transformations lay the foundation for robust data engineering, enabling efficient data processing, analysis, and decision-making.
 The transformed datasets provide a reliable and consistent basis for further exploration, modeling, and extracting valuable insights to support business objectives and drive data-driven strategies.